top of page

 Introduction

-Established in 1931, the Department of Geography offers postgraduate research programme leading to Doctor of Philosophy (3-year and 4-year) degrees for students with a view to advancing their knowledge and applying expertise to understand and solve real world problems
+Established in 1931, the Department of Geography at The Universityt of Hong Kong offers research postgraduate programmes leading to Master of Philosophy (MPhil) (2-year) and Doctor of Philosophy (PhD) (3-year and 4-year) degrees for students with a view to advancing their knowledge and applying expertise to understand and solve real world problems.

-The Department of Geography has years of long standing, distinguish reputation in Hong Kong and around the world; and is also ranked #14 in the world, #2 in Asia and #1 in Hong Kong in QS World University Rankings by Subject 2024.
+The Departmant has years of long standing, distinguished reputation in Hong Kong and around the world; and is ranked #10 in the world, #1 in Hong Kong in QS World University Rankings by Subject 2025.

-To facilitate the research activities, the Department provides studies with a full range of support in form of strong supervisory staff, regular postgraduate seminars, and ready access to laboratory facilities and high-performance computing systems.
+To facilitate the RPG students' research , the Department provides a full range of support in forms of strong supervisory committee, interaction with distinguished scholars globewise, and ready access to laboratory facilities and high-performance computing systems.

-Interested candidates are invited to browse the Department’s “Full-Time Academic Staff” profiles at https://www.geog.hku.hk/full-time-academic-staff to find out the general research interests of individual staff members before submitting your applications for admission into the Phd programme in the academic year 2025-26.
+Interested candidates are invited to browse the Department’s “Full-Time Academic Staff” profiles at https://www.geog.hku.hk/full-time-academic-staff to find out the general research interests of individual staff members before submitting your applications for admission into the programmes in the academic year of 2026-27.

 Useful Links